nikito2223/fluzo/README.md

 ### There's premium functions in this app?
 No, all the app (and everything on there) is free and open source.

-### How do i enable SWF on this app?
-Assuming your machine have Windows (7 or greater), Adobe no longer support Flash right now but you still have the possibility to install it on your machine, since download page isn't available you have to find a file called `pepflashplayer.dll` for 64 bits online*. e6Hub will be able to play SWF posts if you have the proprietary Pepper Flash Player plugin installed and located at `C:\Windows\System32\Macromed\Flash`.
-If that didn't work, find a Flash Player installer somewhere online then verify if that installer is legit (check the signature).

-\* For security reasons, **make sure DLL file have a digital signature** (Right click > Properties > Digital signatures) of "Adobe Inc." or "Adobe Systems Incorporated", must be signed with sha256 algorithm and the issuer should be **DigiCert**.